rlaplaza-lab/hessian_issues/REGRESSION_ANALYSIS.md

 **Version Timeline:**
 - 2.7.1: ✅ Baseline (RMS = 0.041)
-- 2.8.0: ⚠️ Test execution failed (summary shows baseline, may be stale data)
+- 2.8.0: 🔴 **FAILED** - Hessian computation produces NaN values (all 81 elements are NaN), causing all methods to fail
-- 2.10.0: ⚠️ Test execution failed (summary shows baseline, may be stale data)
+- 2.10.0: 🔴 **FAILED** - Hessian computation produces NaN values (all 81 elements are NaN), causing all methods to fail
-- 2.11.0: 🔴 Critical regression (RMS = 25.510)
+- 2.11.0: 🔴 Critical regression (RMS = 25.510) - Hessian computation succeeds but with massive errors

 ## Moderate Impact (RMS Error 0.1 - 10 eV/Å²)